12 Best Florida Beaches – Choose Your Beach in Florida

-There must be a dozen sites that annually claim “The Top Ten Beaches in Florida” or “Best Beach in Florida”.
+There must be a dozen sites that annually claim “The Top Ten Beaches in Florida” or “Best Beaches in Florida”.
 They go on to rank them one through ten or pick one or two.
 More than likely, some incentive or advertiser influenced the selection(s).
-In our Best Florida Beach, the listings are based on your preferences – not ours or an advertiser’s influence.
+In our Best Florida Beaches, the listings are based on your preferences – not ours or an advertiser’s influence.

 Florida Travel Blog’s list of the Best Beaches in Florida has no sponsors influencing our findings.
 We do use our personal opinions and list our “Pros” and “Cons” for you to evaluate.
 We know that a Con to us may be Pro to you.

-So here we go in alphabetical order the Best Florida Beaches we have found so far.
+So here we go in no particular order are the 12 Best Florida Beaches we have found so far.

-Anna Maria Island Beach – Here is an area of Florida that hasn’t been bitten by the high rise condo bug.
-Quaint colorful cottages and small hotels are along this long Gulf side beach just a few miles south of Tampa and Clearwater and just a few miles north Sarasota.
+Anna Maria Island Beach – Here is an area of Florida that hasn’t been bitten by the high-rise condo bug.
+Quaint colorful cottages and small hotels are along this long Gulf side beach just a few miles south of Tampa and Clearwater and just a few miles north of Sarasota.

 This gem is in the Keys on the road to Key West, but don’t pass it up!
 You can easily get to the Duval Street craziness from here.